Go directly to product information

 Rosemary (dentrolívano)

 These fine pieces of rosemary leaves are ready to use.
-They have a pleasant, strong taste that they prefer to retain for a long time.
-Give rosemary leaves time to be absorbed into a dish, and feel free to fry them too!
+They have a pleasant, strong flavour that they prefer to hold for a long time.
+Give rosemary leaves time to be absorbed by a dish, and feel free to bake them!

-Many gardens contain the winter-hardy rosemary with its evergreen 'needles'.
-They are curled leathery leaves, green on top, grayish on the bottom.
+In many gardens, the hardy rosemary with its evergreen 'needles' is found.
+They are curled leathery leaves, green on top, greyish on the underside.
 The leaves are so sturdy that they can withstand baking and grilling.
 They are therefore a popular herb in baked potatoes, grilled meat and game.

 Fresh rosemary leaves are too hard and tough to eat, especially the oversized leaves from the garden.
-Use a sharp knife to finely chop the leaves, but do not chop them, as this will release a strong bitter taste, the defense mechanism of many plants.
+Use a sharp knife to finely chop the leaves, but don't chop them, because that will release a strong bitter taste, the defense mechanism of many plants.

-Notice how fine in texture these dried leaves from the island of Crete are.
+Notice how finely textured these dried leaves from the island of Crete are.
 They come from wild plants with very fine leaves compared to garden rosemary.
-After harvesting, these are stripped from the stems and then cut into small pieces so that they are perfectly edible.
-The harvest takes place before the rosemary blooms, when the leaves are at their most flavorful.
+After harvesting, these are torn from the stems and then cut into small pieces, so that they are perfectly edible.
+The harvest takes place before the rosemary flowers, when the leaves are at their most flavorful.

-Rosemary is a plant from the lip flower family, just like oregano and thyme.
-It originally grows in the Mediterranean region and has been used as a herb since ancient times.
-It arrived in China in the third century - the Han dynasty - and many centuries later also in America.
+Rosemary is a plant from the Lamiaceae family, just like oregano and thyme.
+It originally grows in the Mediterranean area and was already used as a herb in ancient times.
+It arrived in China in the third century - the Han Dynasty - and many centuries later also in America.
 Rosemary is therefore not only used in Italian and Greek cuisine, but also in Chinese and Latin American cuisine.

-Just like thyme, rosemary is a powerful herb, especially this species picked from the wild.
-But unlike with thyme, you do not have to be as concerned about overdosing and pushing out other flavors.
-The reason for this is the aforementioned leathery texture of the leaf, which makes it difficult for the leaf to release its flavor, in other words to retain the taste.
+Like thyme, rosemary is a powerful herb, especially this wild-picked variety.
+But unlike thyme, you don't have to be so wary of overdosing and crowding out other flavors.
+The reason for this is the aforementioned leathery texture of the leaf, which makes it difficult for the leaf to release its flavor, in other words, it keeps the flavor.

 Smell and taste